Little Boy: Fire

 The Hiroshima firestorm was roughly 2.0 mi in diameter, corresponding closely to the severe blast-damage zone.
-(See the USSBS map, right.)
 Blast-damaged buildings provided fuel for the fire.
 Structural lumber and furniture were splintered and scattered about.
 Debris-choked roads obstructed firefighters.
 Broken gas pipes fueled the fire, and broken water pipes rendered hydrants useless.
 At Nagasaki, the fires failed to merge into a single firestorm, and the fire-damaged area was only one-quarter as great as at Hiroshima, due in part to a southwest wind that pushed the fires away from the city.

-As the map shows, the Hiroshima firestorm jumped natural firebreaks (river channels), as well as prepared firebreaks.
+The Hiroshima firestorm jumped the natural firebreaks of river channels, as well as prepared firebreaks.
 The spread of fire stopped only when it reached the edge of the blast-damaged area, encountering less available fuel.
 The Manhattan Project report on Hiroshima estimated that 60% of immediate deaths were caused by fire, but with the caveat that "many persons near the center of explosion suffered fatal injuries from more than one of the bomb effects."